dfelsie/frontend-templates/README.md

-Frontend for simple blog app using Next.js/React
-Also, Formik and module css.
+Frontend for simple blog app using Next.js/React \n Also, Formik and module css. \n
-Should be fairly responsive and integrate well with backend here: https://github.com/dfelsie/backend-templates/edit/express-passport
+Should be fairly responsive and integrate well with backend here: https://github.com/dfelsie/backend-templates/tree/express-passport